Leftover Turkey Panini was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. Plus, tips on how to roast a turkey.

 Don’t Forget To Remove The Giblet Packet!

-Don’t forget to remove them.
+So, don’t forget to remove those giblets.
 I always use the giblets to make giblet gravy.

-Preheat the oven to 325º F. Pat the turkey dry (inside and out) and season inside with salt and pepper.
-I quarter a lemon, an onion and add a few rosemary sprigs to the cavity to add extra flavor.
+Preheat the oven to 325ยบ F. Pat the turkey dry (inside and out) and season inside with salt and pepper.
+I quarter a lemon, and onion and add a few rosemary sprigs to the cavity to add extra flavor.
 Be sure and discard before serving.

 Brush the outside of the turkey with melted butter (or spray lightly with cooking spray) and season with salt and pepper.